edwardsmith999/TTCF4LAMMPS/README.md

 		set             atom * vy v_vy
 		set             atom * vz v_vz

-where the first block of commands traslates back a decimal number into its binary representation and selects each separate digit, the second block calculates the corresponding reflected dcoordinate (1 inverts sign, 0 leaves unchanged), and the third block updates the positions and momenta.
+which updates the positions and momenta.

 The proposed examples produces both a profile quantity (associated to a specific point of the system) and global quantity (associated to the enire system), in order to provide a general scheme for TTCF caluclation.
 The profile variable is the velocity, whereas the global variables are the shear pressure and the dissipation function, respectively.
 In this script, the dissipation function must always be the last variable listed on the fin ave/time command.
 For the SLLOD equation, we have
 ```math